 How do you evaluate feedback from the audience during live?
 Does it make you adjust somehow, take a turn, improvise maybe?

 Quite a lot based on feelings Intercommunication, eye to eye spot and familiar sense of interaction when you see how the audience react during your live processing decisions and take turns or continue to grow your art ego in the pre-planned way it’s quite the matter of format of your particular appearance.

 In my opinion, this abstract can be interpreted as uncompromising an appearance in expectations of the particular audience waiting for expected forms of art for a particular place and format.

-Lots of mental turbulence happened in the early period of lockdown which after a while provoked me to launch a borderpanic radio channel on Mixlr.
-Within a month of subscription, I have released series of podcasts greatly consisted of abstract electronic and electroacoustic records, later I composed a gramophone simulated four pieces sound novel titled Empty rooms left which I have recently released on my bandcamp page.
+Lots of mental turbulence happened in the early period of lockdown, which after a while provoked me to launch a borderpanic radio channel on Mixlr.
+Within a month of subscription, I have released a series of podcasts greatly consisted of abstract electronic and electroacoustic records, later I composed a gramophone simulated four pieces sound novel titled Empty rooms left which I have recently released on my bandcamp page.
 New explorations and new experiences have erupted during 2020.
 It was a hard and quite emotional year for sure.
 New skills are what I’m still dreaming to evaluate and to work with, It’s surely an AV culture.

 Can you go more into detail about AV culture?
 How do you see your future?